alpaka-group/llama/docs/pages/views.rst

     auto view = allocView(mapping); // optional allocator as 2nd argument

 The :ref:`mapping <label-mappings>` and :ref:`allocator <label-allocators>`
-will be explained later, but are not of relevance at this point.
-It is just important to know that all those run time and compile time parameters come together to create the view.
+will be explained later.
+For now, it is just important to know that all those run time and compile time parameters come together to create the view.

 Data access
 -----------

-As LLAMA tries to have an array of struct like interface.
+LLAMA tries to have an array of struct like interface.
-When accessing an element of the view, the array part comes first and is called array domain.
+When accessing an element of the view, the array part comes first, followed by tags from the datum domain.
-The struct part comes afterwards and is called the datum domain.

-In C++, runtime parameters like the array domain are normal function parameters whereas compile time parameters usually given as template arguments.
+In C++, runtime values like the array domain coordinate are normal function parameters whereas compile time values such as the datum domain tags are usually given as template arguments.
 However, compile time information can be stored in a type, instantiated as a value and then passed to a function template deducing the type again.
 This trick allows to pass both, runtime and compile time values as function arguments.
-E.g. instead of calling :cpp:`f<3>()` we can call :cpp:`f(std::integral_constant<std::size_t, 3>{})`.
-Furthermore, instead of calling :cpp:`f<MyType>()` we can call :cpp:`f(MyType{})`.
+E.g. instead of calling :cpp:`f<MyType>()` we can call :cpp:`f(MyType{})` and let the compiler deduce the template argument of :cpp:`f`.

 This trick is used in LLAMA to specify the access to a value of a view.
 An example access with the domains defined in the :ref:`domain section <label-domains>` could look like this: